What does contextualization in missions mean?

 5. How can proper contextualization help the Gospel be offensive to each culture for the right reasons while still remaining faithful to Scripture?

 Contextualization allows the Gospel to be communicated and lived out in culturally understandable ways.
-This deepens the Gospel's impact by engaging people at the level of their deepest needs.
+This can deepen the Gospel's impact by engaging people at the level of their deepest needs.
 Proper contextualization is not about accommodation or syncretism.
-Instead, it aims for clarity rather than comfort, enabling the Gospel to be offensive for the right reasons.
-By grounding itself in unwavering faithfulness to Scripture while adapting its expression to cultural contexts, contextualization helps people see that God's redemptive and transformative love extends to all cultures.
+Instead, it aims for clarity rather than comfort.
+That enables the Gospel to be offensive for the right reasons.
+By being grounded in unwavering faithfulness to Scripture while adapting its expression to cultural contexts, good contextualization helps people see that God's redemptive and transformative love embraces them and their culture.

 -- Howard Culbertson,